GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/README.txt

 the library.

- We call this license the "Lesser" General Public License because it does Less to protect the user's freedom than the ordinary General Public License.
+ We call this license the "Lesser" General Public License because it does Less to protect the userBean's freedom than the ordinary General Public License.
 It also provides other free software developers Less of an advantage over competing non-free programs.
 These disadvantages are the reason we use the ordinary General Public License for many